The lower algebraic $K$-theory of virtually cyclic subgroups of the braid groups of the sphere and of $\mathbb{Z}[B\_4(\mathbb{S}^2)]$: The braid group , and the conjugacy classes of its maximal virtually cyclic subgroups

+In this chapter, we focus our attention on the braid group $B_{4}(\St)$ of the sphere on four strings.
+The aim is to understand the structure of its maximal virtually cyclic subgroups.
+These results will be used in \rechap{kthb4St} to compute the lower algebraic $K$-theory of $B_{4}(\St)$, and to prove \reth{B4}.

-In \resec{gensB4}, we start by recalling a presentation of $B_{4}(\St)$.
+In \resec{gensB4}, we start by recalling some properties of $B_{4}(\St)$.
 We then study the algebraic description of the finite subgroups of $B_{4}(\St)$ given by \reth{finitebn}, which enables us to prove in \repr{b4amalg} that $B_{4}(\St)$ may be expressed as an amalgamated product of $\tstar$ and $\quat[16]$ along their common normal subgroup that is isomorphic to $\quat$.
-This implies in particular that $B_{4}(\St)$ is hyperbolic in the sense of Gromov (as we shall see in \repr{semigamma}, $B_{4}(\St)$ is virtually free).
-In \resec{prelimkth}, we carry out $K$-theoretical calculations using \resec{calcingred} and~\cite{JuLe,JLMP}, from which we are able to prove \reth{B4}, up to determining the $\operatorname{Nil}_{i}$ factors.
-The rest of the section is then devoted to determining these factors.
+This will alow us to show that $B_{4}(\St)$ is hyperbolic in the sense of Gromov (as we shall see in \repr{semigamma}, $B_{4}(\St)$ is virtually free).
 In order to do this, in \resec{maxvcb4}, we study the structure of the maximal virtually cyclic subgroups of $B_{4}(\St)$, our main result being \reth{maxvcb4}.
 Using~\cite{JLMP}, in \resec{conjclmaxvc}, we show that the maximal infinite virtually cyclic subgroups of $B_{4}(\St)$ possess an infinite number of conjugacy classes.
-Finally, in \resec{nilgrpcomp}, we put together all of these ingredients to compute the $\operatorname{Nil}_{i}$ factors in \reth{B4}.

-\subsection{Generalities about $B_{4}(\St)$}
+\section{Generalities about $B_{4}(\St)$}

-We recall several results concerning $B_{4}(\St)$.
-As we shall see, it possesses some very interesting properties that will allow us to calculate its $K$-groups.
+In this section, we state several results concerning $B_{4}(\St)$.
+Some basic facts and results about Artin (pure) braid groups and (pure) braid groups of surfaces may be found in Appendix~\ref{chap:braids}.
+As we shall see, $B_{4}(\St)$ is rather special, and possesses some very interesting properties that will allow us to calculate its lower $K$-theoretical groups.
+Unfortunately, if $n\geq 5$, $B_{n}(\St)$ does not share these properties.
+We start by recalling a presentation of $B_{4}(\St)$.

 \begin{thm}[\cite{FVB}] The group $B_{4}(\St)$ admits the following presentation: \begin{enumerate} \item[\underline{\textbf{generators:}}] $\sigma_{1}$, $\sigma_{2}$, $\sigma_{3}$. \item[\underline{\textbf{relations:}}]